Is dealing with anxiety a challenge for you? Wondering how to stop anxiety? Unsure of how to cope with anxiety?

 Anxiety is possibly one of the most crippling emotions that you can experience.
 At times it can feel like you are fighting a loosing battle with a ghost as you are often worried about events that you fear might happen or things that you can not control.
 From the fear of people’s judgements to the possibility that your gas appliance might explode, to the fear of making that one mistake that you think might cost you your job, anxiety makes it hard to stay calm and make the most of life.

 Coping with anxiety can be difficult for many people as it can be a very powerful and overwhelming emotion particularly if catches you unprepared.

 Following are six steps to cope with anxiety if you are suddenly feeling anxious and need to calm down.
-Why six and not the usual 5 steps?
-Because the number 6 means, victory, achievement, success.
-So by offering six steps I want to offer you an opportunity to invoke the archetypal energy of this number.
+They are more like a first aid Why six and not the usual 5 steps?
+Because 6 means, victory, achievement and success.

 Most of the time anxiety is caused by fears you may have about the future, which causes your mind to run riots.
 Shifting your focus to the present moment and your external reality is one of the best ways do get away from your mind.
 Grounding is perfect to achieve this.
 All you need to do is the following:

 5 things you can touch

 4 things you can see

 3 things you can hear

 2 thing you can taste